MICE market feature

 Incentives

 Incentives are travel experiences companies organize to reward employees or partners, recognize their achievements, or motivate performance.
-These trips are often designed as luxurious, exciting getaways where attendees can relax and connect with others in a non-formal setting.
+These trips are often designed as luxurious, exciting getaways where attendees can relax and connect with others in an informal setting.

 The 2024 Incentive Travel Index survey revealed that finance and insurance is a primary industry for incentive travel programs, followed by technology, and pharmaceuticals and healthcare.